rantaoca/neato-sdk-android/README.md

 ```

 #### Sending commands to a Robot
 An online robot is ready to receives your commands like `start cleaning`.
 Some commands require parameters others not, see the API doc for details.

+Pause cleaning doesn't require parameters:

 ```java
 robot.pauseCleaning(new NeatoCallback<Void>(){